Why Merit Badges?

 To learn about the most current Merit Badges available and their requirements check out the National BSA Merit Badge Program page.

-To Find a Merit Badge Counselor check out the current PA Dutch Council Merit Badge Counselor List: Meritbadge Counselor List Updated 2/3/17
+To Find a Merit Badge Counselor log in to Scoutbook to see the Pennsylvania Dutch Council Merit Badge Counselor List

 - Merit Badge Counselors will remain on the list until either 1 of 3 things happen: